Next.js tutorial (App Router)

-This tutorial describes setting up a Uniform-powered composable website in Next.js and Typescript.
-At the end of this tutorial, you'll learn to:
+This tutorial describes setting up a Uniform-powered composable website using Next.js 14 App Router, React Server Components, and Typescript.
+At the end of this tutorial, you'll know how to:

 • Develop a Next.js-powered website and connect your Uniform project.

-• Set up a preview of your website on Uniform, and continue building your website in a no-code environment.
+• Set up a preview and in-line editing of your website on Uniform, and continue building your website in a no-code environment.

 Choose a place on your local machine and in that location run the following command to create a Next.js project: